Sex After Coil Fitting

 Dr Catherine Smith

-Catherine is the founder of The Coil Clinic.
+Dr Catherine Smith is the founder of The Coil Clinic.
 A GP and Women's Health Expert with nearly 20 years of experience.
-She is certified a Certified Menopause Specialist
+She is a BMS Certified Menopause Specialist